New Dryzone System Damp-Resistant Plasters

 - Find the Damp – Follow Our Comprehensive Guide – Rising Damp & its Control, our in-depth guide to the identification and treatment of rising damp, gives the reader a step-by-step insight into the causes, symptoms and methods of treatment available to them.

-- Stop the Damp - With Our Patented Remedial Damp-Proof Courses - In order to stop the progress of rising damp through a wall, it is necessary to create a new damp-proof course.
-The most practical and effective way to do this is to make an existing mortar course into a waterproof barrier, using either Dryzone DPC Cream or Dryrod DPC Rods.
+- Stop the Damp – With Our Patented Remedial DPCs – In order to stop the progress of rising damp through a wall, it is necessary to create a new DPC.
+The most practical and effective way to do this is to make an existing mortar course into a waterproof barrier, using either Dryzone Damp-Proofing Cream or Dryrod Damp-Proofing Rods.

 - Replaster – Using One of Our New Replastering Systems – Walls that have been suffering from rising damp are often salt-contaminated and require replastering.
 You can do so using either Dryzone Renovation Plasters or, for situations requiring quick completion, you can replaster within 24 hours using Dryzone Express Replastering.

 - Finish the job – Once the replastering has been completed and the walls have sufficiently dried out, it is then possible to reinstate the skirtings and redecorate the wall.
 For extra peace of mind, it is recommended to use Dryzone Mould-Resistant Emulsion Paint, guaranteed to protect against unsightly and unhygienic black mould for at least 5 years.

 The plasters and full technical information will be widely available in first quarter of 2016.
 For more information or technical advice on any of the products in the Dryzone System range, please call us on 01403 210204 or submit an enquiry.